MicrosoftDocs/security/zero-trust/identity-developer.md

 ---
-title: Zero Trust with the Microsoft identity platform
+title: Building Zero Trust ready apps with the Microsoft identity platform
 description: Developers have an important role to play in building trustworthy applications that adhere to Zero Trust principles. **Identity** is the backbone of secure app development, acting as the control plane for managing access to your applications to keep users and data safe.
 This document explains identity best practices for building Zero Trust ready applications using the Microsoft identity platform can help. ms.date: 04/20/2021 ms.service: security